Wood County - Open Spaces, Vibrant Places - forest, lakes, rivers, festivals celebrating heritage, sports, and local flavor!

 Explore the Rudolph Grotto Gardens & Wonder Cave or take one of three river walks in Wisconsin Rapids.
 Stop and see the creatures at “JuRustic Park” in Marshfield.
 Pay honor to America’s fighting men and women at the Highground Veterans Memorial Park in Neillsville.
+Honor those lost at the Wisconsin State Firefighters Memorial.

 Go birdwatching at the Sandhill Wildlife Area and the George W. Mead Wildlife Area.
 Go fishing and boating on Petenwell Flowage, Big Eau Pleine Flowage, Wisconsin River, Lake Nepco, Lake Dexter and Lake Wazeecha.